ideas-lab-nus/vizpro/README.md

 -   Request for cloud function is sync.
 Make it async and add a `loading` indicator
 -   Factor out local title variables into constants file instead of state dictionary
 -   Fix components that take a file upload as an input (need to create a new public URL using `URL.createObjectURL()` method)

-## To note:

--   All the information about the components is stored in `componentDetail.js` file.
--   All the hardcoded generic components are handled using `addGenericComponentIcon` in `leftPropertyBar.js` file.